-This course examines principles and uses of computational intelligence methodologies and algorithms in soft computing and digital forensics.
+Students examine principles and uses of computational intelligence methodologies and algorithms in soft computing and digital forensics.
 Students become familiar with core concepts of each algorithm and a broad perspective of emerging applications to practical problems in digital forensics.
 Topics may include fuzzy sets, rough sets, artificial neural networks, evolution computing, probabilistic reasoning, and their applications to digital forensics.